VTGare/VTGare/README.md

 - 🔭 I’m currently working on Boe Tea, a Discord bot for everything related to artworks!
 - 🌱 I’m currently learning Rust, Python, ML

-> " Did you know every time you sigh, a little bit of happiness escapes? "
+> "Did you know every time you sigh, a little bit of happiness escapes?"